acckenn/acckenn-docs/get-started/intro.md

 #### :icon-eye-closed: Anonymous

-Project your privacy by processing your data locally on your browser.
+Protect your privacy by processing your data locally on your browser.

 #### :icon-zap: Easy to use